 You can also stay at LAGOVIDA Holiday Resort at Störmthaler See with more than 90 caravan sites and total care.

 You can find more parking lots, campsites and RV spaces in the north of Leipzig during WGT (more information here).

 Sun/holiday 09:30 – 15:00

 Do you have any questions or further ideas for us?
 Don’t hesitate to ask and comment!
 We’re happy to help you and we’ll also update this guide regularly!

 Have a great Wave Gotik Treffen and enjoy your stay in Leipzig!

-Susi Maier & Leipzig Travel
+Susi Maier & the social media team of Leipzig Travel